rofiperlungoding/rivex/README.md

 4. Add your API keys to the `.env` file:
    - Get a News API key from [newsapi.org](https://newsapi.org)
    - Get a Weather API key from [weatherapi.com](https://weatherapi.com)
+   - Get a Finnhub API key from [finnhub.io](https://finnhub.io) for stock data

 5. Start the development server:
    ```bash